|1067 - Liberty Island and the Statue of Liberty|

 The last stamp, depicting Reticulate Collared Lizard, is part of the series Reptiles & Amphibians, issued on October 7, 2003.
 These stamps (all with the same face values, 37c) depict five colorful reptiles and amphibians that are appreciated for much more then just their beauty.
 They create a healthier environment by hunting and eating rodents and insects which helps control the rodent and insect population.

-• Ornate Chorus Frog (amphibian) - it's on other postcard
+• Ornate Chorus Frog (amphibian) - It's on the postcard 1543

-• Reticulate Collared Lizard (reptile) - it's on the postcard
+• Reticulate Collared Lizard (reptile) - It's on the postcard 1541

 • Blue Spotted Salamander (amphibian)